-Connecting our membership to global women's initiatives.
+Connecting our membership to organizations focused on global women's initiatives.

 At Harvard GlobalWE, we know that understanding the issues facing women is important, but having the ability to act is vital to making a difference.
 GlobalWE Links provides a list of organizations that have existing women's empowerment initiatives in which our members can get involved through volunteering, internships, or other ways of giving.
 We've begun to identify organizations* working on pressing global women's issues, including access to healthcare and education, political rights and freedoms, anti-violence and conflict resolution, economic empowerment, participation in decisions about war and peace, and refugee management, among others.
 With access to a network of organizations, our members can become more deeply involved in issues affecting the lives and futures of women and girls across the world.
 Please see our list of organizations below, and check back as we continue to add GlobalWE Links.
 We encourage you to get involved in any way that you can!

 AIWR is a U.S. non-profit organization with a mission of supporting women leaders and future women leaders in developing countries, with a current focus on Afghanistan and Nepal.